 Anglers can be found in the surf — where the mouth of the Boardman meets the bay — swinging flies or casting baitfish patterns which can bring a Steelhead, Salmon, Lake Trout, Cisco, or Smallmouth Bass to hand.

 If you haven’t heard much about the Boardman River before, you certainly will in the future.
-There has been significant consideration of removing the dams on the river, and as of early 2012 it has been decided that Brown Bridge Dam will be removed.
-The water above the existing dam, Brown Bridge Pond, has been returned to a river following the historic river bed.
+There has been significant consideration of removing the dams on the river, and as of October 2013 Brown Bridge Dam no longer exists.
+The water above the former dam, Brown Bridge Pond, has been returned to a river following the historic river bed.
 The area is in the process of restoring and with time more vegetation, more structure will mean more productive water to fish in this swift moving section of water.

-As a result of the Brown Bridge removal the fate of the other dams is still undetermined.
-The Implementation Team has decided to leave the Union St. Dam in place, and the process of deciding to remove Sabin and Boardman Dams is underway by the U.S. Army Corps of Engineers.
-Much has been done to make sure that all aspects — environmental and social — are considered and addressed before making a decision.
-It will be some time before the decision is made, and if the answer is “yes,” it will be even longer before they are successfully removed and waters are restored.
+As a result of the Brown Bridge removal the fate of the other dams is still somewhat undetermined.
+It has been decided to leave the Union St. Dam in place while removing Sabin and Boardman Dams in the near future.
+Much has been done to make sure that all aspects — environmental and social — were considered in this process, but not without controversy.
+A number of factors are playing significant roles in the final determination and scheduling of the dams removal and it will probably be a number of years before removal takes place.
 Having the river return to its natural state should be worth the wait.

 Boardman River Hatches

 There are a number of insects that can be found on the various sections of the Boardman River, and the times of the hatch can depend on which section as the dams and the waters above and below them are affected.
 The most noteworthy of insects include Hendricksons, Tan Caddis, Sulphurs, Brown Drakes, Grey Drakes and The Hex.